-How can you get from Europe to America without flying?
-This guide lists different flightless ways to get from Europe to North or South America.
+How can you get from Europe to America by ship?
+This guide lists different flightless ways to get from Europe to North and South America.

 I’ll start this post by commenting the title: yes, I know “America” means much more than the United States of America.
 Still, I know many people who search “Europe to America without flying” wish to know how to get to the United States.
 If that’s your goal, you can read the first part of the guide and skip the rest.

 For others, I’ve examined flightless travel routes from Europe to both North and South America in the second part of this guide.

 Part 1: Europe to USA by ship

 You need a ship of some sort to get from Europe to the United States without flying, Many cruise ships cross the Atlantic.
 However, if you avoid flying for environmental reasons, you should note that cruises and ferries cause a lot more CO2 emissions than flights.

 How can you get to the USA in a more environmentally friendly way?
 If you cross the Atlantic, you can travel on a cargo ship, which is considered almost CO2 neutral.
 You can also travel on a lighter vessel such as a sailing boat.
 If you don’t have your own sailing boat, you can try to hitch a ride.

 Option 1: Crossing the Atlantic on a Cargo Ship

 Lots of freighters that take passengers travel from Europe to the USA.
 The crossing takes roughly 10-15 days.
 The price of the journey is around 100-150 euros per day, meals included.
 Here are some cargo ship routes from Europe to the United States:

 - Le Havre (France) to New York, 7 nights